semantic-release/npm/README.md

 ### npm registry authentication

+### Official Registry

+When publishing to the [official registry](https://registry.npmjs.org/), it is recommended to publish with authentication that is intended for automation:

+* [OIDC publishing](https://docs.npmjs.com/trusted-publishers) is recommended when publishing from a CI provider
+* [Granular access tokens](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) are recommended when publishing from a CI provider that is not supported by npm for OIDC publishing, and can be set via [environment variables](#environment-variables)

+### Alternative Registries

-The npm [token](https://docs.npmjs.com/about-access-tokens) authentication configuration is **required** and can be set via [environment variables](#environment-variables).
+The npm token authentication configuration is **required** and can be set via [environment variables](#environment-variables).

-Automation tokens are recommended since they can be used for an automated workflow, even when your account is configured to use the [`auth-and-writes` level of 2FA](https://docs.npmjs.com/about-two-factor-authentication#authorization-and-writes).
+See the documentation for your registry for details on how to create a token for automation.

 ### npm provenance